michaeltouati/ESVM/readme.md

 # Plotting the simulation results

-All simulation results are stored in text files located in the folder 'results'.
+All simulation results are stored in files located in the folder 'results'.
-Python scripts allowing to extract and plot the simulation results are located in the folder 'sources'.
+Python scripts allowing to extract and plot the simulation results are located in the folder 'sources/extract'.
 They can be used by simply typing :

 ```sh
 make extract
 ```

-If you want to plot 1D1V distribution function phase-space density maps at each dumped time iteration in logarithmic scale, just type :
+If you want to plot the 1D1V distribution function phase-space density maps in logarithmic scale, just type :

 ```sh
 make extract_logfe
 ```

 The resulting plots will be located in the folder 'figures'.
 You can also plot separately during the simulation run :
 - the energy plots by typing :
 ```sh
 make extract_energy